reyrocket/github-slideshow/_posts/0000-01-03-reyrocket.md

 ---

 Hello this slide will show you all the projects I have made but not published on github.
+Note that you may need to zoom out if you cannot see all the projects.

 1. Todo app with django
 2. Quiz game